-(1) a temporary restraining order, or a preliminary injunction or a permanent injunction ordering the defendant to cease distribution of or destroy material.
+(1) a temporary restraining order, or a preliminary injunction or a permanent injunction ordering the defendant to cease distribution of material.
 The court may grant injunctive relief maintaining the confidentiality of a plaintiff using a pseudonym as provided in subdivision (b);

-(2) Actual damages, including but not limited to pain and suffering, emotional distress, economic damages, and lost earnings, to be computed at the rate of [\\\] per day for each day the image(s) were viewable or each instance a threat to distribute was made or an image fraudulently obtained, but not exceeding [\\\] for all violations caused by the same event;

-(3) Punitive damages; and

-(4) Reasonable attorney's fees and costs to the prevailing plaintiff. (b) A plaintiff in a civil proceeding pursuant to subdivision (a), may proceed using a pseudonym, either John Doe, Jane Doe, or Doe, for the true name of the plaintiff and may exclude or redact from all pleadings and documents filed in the action other identifying
+- (2) Actual damages, including but not limited to pain and suffering, emotional distress, economic damages, and lost earnings, to be computed at the rate of [\\\] per day for each day the image(s) were viewable or each instance a threat to distribute was made or an image fraudulently obtained, but not exceeding [\\\] for all violations caused by the same event; - (3) Punitive damages; - (4) Reasonable attorney's fees and costs to the prevailing plaintiff. - (b) A plaintiff in a civil proceeding pursuant to subdivision (a), may proceed using a pseudonym, either John Doe, Jane Doe, or Doe, for the true name of the plaintiff and may exclude or redact from all pleadings and documents filed in the action other identifying characteristics of the plaintiff.
+The court shall inform the plaintiff of the option to proceed under pseudonym at the earliest possible point.
+A plaintiff who proceeds using a pseudonym and excluding or redacting identifying characteristics as provided in this section shall file with the court and serve upon the defendant a confidential information form for this purpose that includes the plaintiff's name and other identifying characteristics excluded or redacted.
+The court shall

-1 characteristics of the plaintiff.
-The court shall inform the plaintiff of the option to proceed under 2 pseudonym at the earliest possible point.
-A plaintiff who proceeds using a pseudonym and 3 excluding or redacting identifying characteristics as provided in this section shall file with the 4 court and serve upon the defendant a confidential information form for this purpose that includes 5 the plaintiff's name and other identifying characteristics excluded or redacted.
-The court shall 6 keep the plaintiff's name and excluded or redacted characteristics confidential.
-7 (1) In cases where the plaintiff is permitted to proceed using a pseudonym, the 8 parties shall use this pseudonym in all pleadings, papers, at any hearings and in open court, and 9 in other statements and documents that are matters of public record.
-10 (2) Defendant and his or her agents, servants, employees, attorneys, and any 11 person in active concert or participation with defendant, shall not publicly reveal the identity of 12 plaintiff in connection with the action, including to any member of the media.
-13 (3) All court decisions, orders, petitions, and other documents, including motions 14 and papers filed by the parties, shall be worded so as to protect the name or other identifying 15 characteristics of the plaintiff from public revelation.
-16 (4) The responsibility for excluding or redacting the name or identifying 17 characteristics of the plaintiff from all documents filed with the court rests solely with the parties 18 and their attorneys.
-Nothing in this section requires the court to review pleadings or other papers 19 for compliance with this provision.
-20 SECTION 5.
+1 keep the plaintiff's name and excluded or redacted characteristics confidential.
+2 (1) All court decisions, orders, petitions, and other documents, including motions 3 and papers filed by the parties, shall be worded so as to protect the name or other identifying 4 characteristics of the plaintiff from public revelation.
+5 (2) The responsibility for excluding or redacting the name or identifying 6 characteristics of the plaintiff from all documents filed with the court rests solely with the parties 7 and their attorneys.
+Nothing in this section requires the court to review pleadings or other papers 8 for compliance with this provision.
+9 SECTION 5.
 LIMITATIONS.
-21 (a) Nothing in this section shall be construed to alter or negate any rights, obligations, or 22 immunities of an interactive computer service provider under Section 230 of Title 47 of the 22

-23 United States Code.

-(b) Nothing in this section shall be construed to limit or preclude a plaintiff from securing or recovering any other available remedy.
+10 (a) Nothing in this section shall be construed to alter or negate any rights, obligations, or 11 immunities of an interactive service provider under Section 230 of Title 47 of the United States 12 Code.
+13 (b) Nothing in this section shall be construed to limit or preclude a plaintiff from securing 14 or recovering any other available remedy.
+15 SECTION 6.

-SECTION 6.
 SEVERABILITY.
 The provisions of this section are severable.
-If any provision of this section or its application is held invalid, that invalidity shall not affect other provisions or applications that can be given effect without the invalid provision or application.
-SECTION 7.
+If any provision of this section or its application is held invalid, that invalidity shall not affect other 16 17 provisions or applications that can be given effect without the invalid provision or application.
+18 SECTION 7.
 STATUTE OF LIMITATIONS.
-A cause of action brought under this Act may be brought no more than four years after the last acquisition, use, or disclosure or threatened acquisition, use, or disclosure.
+A cause of action brought under this 19 Act may be brought no more than four years after the last disclosure or threatened disclosure.
+20 SECTION 8.
+EFFECTIVE DATE.
+This [act] takes effect . . . .